How to talk about marriage with your boyfriend

 Okayyy.
 I strongly believe that couples should talk about their plans for the future, even before they get into a relationship.
 But if you never had the chance to do that, now is a great time.

-I know this one is a scary one because you fear that he doesn’t see you in his future.
+I know this one is scary because you fear that he doesn’t see you in his future.

 But isn’t that the point of this conversation?
 Wouldn’t you want to know and more importantly move on if he doesn’t see you or marriage in his future?